hweidner/psync/README.md

 time stamps does only work for regular files and directories, not for symbolic links.

-psync does currently implement a simple recursive copy, like "cp -r", and not a versatile sync algorithm like rsync.
-There is no check wether a file already exists in the destination, nor its content and timestamps.
-Existing files on the destination side are not deleted when they don't exist on the source side.
+This version of psync implements a first version of the sync mode.
+A directory is only create if it does not already exist on the destination side.
+For a regular file, if an entry exists on the destination side, the file is not copied, regardless of the type, size, or timestamp of the destination entry.
+Similarly, for a symbolic link, it is only created if there is no correspondig entry on the destination side present; regardless of type or link destination.

 psync is being developed under Linux (Debian, Ubuntu, CentOS).
 It should work on other distributions, but this has not been tested.
 It does currently not compile